-Ōtāhuhu residents told to stay inside to avoid choking smoke from house fire

-Twenty-four firefighters area are working to extinguish the fire which measures 15 metres by 15 metres.
+Ōtāhuhu house fire extinguished, firefighters still at scene

-They were called to the fire at 10.15am.
+Twenty-four firefighters battled the fire.
+They were called at 10.15am.

 AdvertisementAdvertise with NZME.

-Nearby resident Simone Dixon says she heard the crackling flames at around 10.25am, and when she went outside to investigate, she saw the fire.
+Local Simone Dixon says she heard the crackling at 10.25am, and went outside to investigate.

 "I didn't go any closer because there was a whole lot of smoke and the flames were intense."